Best Hotels in Buenos Aires

 Shopping in Buenos Aires

 Buenos Aires is fashion-forward but with a rebellious streak; think leather, books, and art.
+Travelers staying in good hotels in Buenos Aires often explore these areas on foot.

 1. Galerías Pacífico